Contract Claims: Everything You Need to Know

 If a contract exists and it is enforceable, your attorney's next step will be proving that a breach of the contract actually occurred.
 Contract breaches are a result of a failure to perform, meaning one or both of the parties has not fulfilled their legal obligations.
 For example, if you've paid for goods and then the company you paid did not deliver your goods, this would be a failure to perform.

 If you need help with contract claims, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.